kaleidawave/kaleidawave.github.io/src/posts/hackernews-clone-prism-rust.md

 ### Bundle size

-Prism is the (probably) the smallest framework out there.
+Prism is (probably) the smallest framework out there.
 The JS bundle for hacker news is 12.6kb (3.5kb Gzip, 3.2kb Brotli).
 This is quite impressive as this includes:

 - All the render logic for the pages
 - All the reactivity